Univas01/ZoneDigitalProject/README.md

 **Demonstrate edge or corner cases would consider**

-Scenario: Searching for next episode before the Start Time
+**Scenario**: Searching for next episode before the Start Time
 * Given today is next available episode
 * When user searches before the start time
 * Then next Episode's date and time is displayed as of today

-Scenario: Searching for next episode within the Start Time Given today is next available episode
+**Scenario**: Searching for next episode within the Start Time
+* Given today is next available episode
-When user searches while the program has already began Then next Episode's date and time should not be as of today
+* When user searches while the program has already began
+* Then next Episode's date and time should not be as of today

 **Demonstrate how bugs would be raised if found**